ivannz/cplxmodule/cplxmodule/nn/README.md

 ## Initialization

-Functions in `nn.init` implement various random initialization strategies suitable for complex-valued layers.
+Functions in `nn.init` implement various random initialization strategies suitable for complex-valued layers, that were researched in _[1]_.

 ## BatchNorm layers